MicrosoftDocs/memdocs/sccm/core/understand/interoperability-client.md

 ---
-title: "Use the Configuration Manager extended interoperability client with the Current Branch  | Microsoft Docs"
+title: "Use the Configuration Manager extended interoperability client with the Current Branch "
 description: "Learn about using the client from the Long-Term Servicing Branch of Configuration Manager with a Current Branch site." ms.custom: na ms.date: 08/09/2017